DCC-EX/dcc-ex.github.io/docs/ex-rail/index.rst

 **ROUTE** - A SEQUENCE that is made visible to a throttle with a readable name so the user can press a button to get the sequence executed.
 This might be best used to set a series of turnouts and signals to create a route through the layout.

-**AUTOMATION** - A SEQUENCE that is made visible to a throttle so that a user can hand over a loco and let EX-RAIL drive the train away, following each step listed in the sequence.
+**AUTOMATION** - A SEQUENCE that is made visible to a throttle so that a user can hand over a loco and let |EX-R| drive the train away, following each step listed in the sequence.

 Most people wanting to do animations or run trains through an automated route will use a SEQUENCE, but those with :doc:`throttles </throttles/index>` that support it (:doc:`/throttles/software/engine-driver`, :doc:`WebThrottle-EX </throttles/software/ex-webthrottle>`) can add routes and automations.
 Both of these terms are just tags that let throttles with this feature automatically assign sequences to control buttons.
 "Routes" go into route buttons and can set turnouts, signals, etc., so you can drive your train along that route.
-"Automations" can appear on a "handoff" button that will supply or handoff the Loco ID to EX-RAIL where it can take over and run the train autonomously.
+"Automations" can appear on a "handoff" button that will supply or handoff the Loco ID to |EX-R| where it can take over and run the train autonomously.
 An automation example would be manually driving a train into a station and pressing the assigned handoff button in the throttle that runs an AUTOMATION to take it on a journey around the layout.

 .. attention::